SankSari/soteria/README.md

 # Soteria
-> Heart of the best disaster prevention tools
+> Heart of the best disaster prevention tool

 ## Setup